DV

 Quick verdict

-MSFT (Microsoft Corporation) and MSFY (Kurv Yield Premium Strategy Microsoft ETF) are both dividend ETFs, but they take different approaches.
+MSFT (Microsoft Corporation) is a stock, while MSFY (Kurv Yield Premium Strategy Microsoft ETF) is an ETF — they take fundamentally different approaches.

 Deep dive